This post may contain affiliate links. Please read our disclosure policy.

 • An easy stir-fry recipe.
 Made with kitchen staple ingredients, this yummy stir fry goes from pantry to table in just 15 minutes!

-• A healthier stir fry.
+• Wholesome.
 Packed with veggies, serve with some Jasmin rice or cauliflower rice for a balanced meal that’s loaded with goodness.

 top view of a white bowl of white rice topped with Mongolian beef with chop sticks on the left of the bowl

-These are just a list of the ingredients you will need to make this authentic Mongolian Beef Recipe.
-For full measurements please continue down to the bottom of this post.
+These are just a list of the ingredients you will need to make this dish.
+The full measurements are found further down in the recipe card.

-• Beef – I used flank steak, but you can use any beef cut you normally use for stir-fries like sirloin steak, or beef chuck, so long as they aren’t tough and a tender beef cut.
+• Beef- I used flank steak, but you can use any meat cut you normally use for stir-fries like sirloin steak, or beef chuck, so long as they aren’t tough and a tender beef cut.

 • Oil: any oil like vegetable oil would work really.
 Nut-based oils like sesame oil or peanut oil will enhance the flavor.

-• Cornstarch: you may use flour but it won’t be the thick sauce we are looking for.
+• Cornstarch: you may use flour, but it won’t be the thick sauce I am looking for.

 • For the Mongolian Sauce – ginger, garlic, honey or brown sugar (to add sweetness), water, soy sauce, sriracha